spikestats/spikestats.github.io/features/match-analysis.md

 ## All Players’ Stats

 - Get a full list of **all player stats** from the match:
-  - KAST %
+  - KAST percentage
   - Kills / Deaths / Assists
   - K/D ratio
   - Kill difference (Kills - Deaths)
-  - Headshot %
+  - Headshot percentage
   - Average Damage
   - Average Combat Score
 - **Tap and hold** any player’s name to view their profile and stats.